Configuring the Widget

 This section allows you to control pagination and navigation within the widget using three toggle options:

-- Enable Navigation: When enabled, entries will be split into multiple pages.
-When disabled, all entries will be displayed on a single page.
+When disabled, all entries will be displayed on a single page. -

-- Enable Page Info Buttons: When activated, additional page information (such as current page number) will be displayed.
+When activated, additional page information (such as current page number) will be displayed. -

 These settings allow you to manage how users navigate through large datasets in the widget.